Disappointment in DC

-Black Bison is a man from Queens, New York born Black-Cloud-in-Morning.
+Black Bison is a man from Queens, New York, born Black-Cloud-in-Morning.
 He was raised as a typical Anglican and changed his name to John Ravenhair.

-His grandfather, however, was an extreme Native American who was part of a cult called the Black Bison Cult and he detested the fact that Ravenhair had changed his name, ignoring his heritage.
+His grandfather, however, was an extreme Native American who was part of a cult called the Black Bison Cult, and he detested the fact that Ravenhair had changed his name, ignoring his heritage.
 When John started dating a white woman, his grandfather found it intolerable.
 The grandfather gives John a mystic talisman as a gift.

-John’s grandfather is killed in a mugging (while doing a mystic ritual in Central Park), before dying he transfers his spirit into the talisman and then takes possession of John.
+John’s grandfather is killed in a mugging (while doing a mystic ritual in Central Park); before dying, he transfers his spirit into the talisman and then takes possession of John.
 John becomes a Native American vigilante who is out to avenge all the crimes perpetrated against his kin.

-He’s a supervillain who’s more a nuisance than anything else.
+He’s a supervillain who’s more of a nuisance than anything else.
 He heads up the Black Bison Cult that his grandfather was part of and really doesn’t have control over his own actions.